 Switching to renting an individual office space or hot-desking location doesn’t have to mean isolating your business.

-In fact, according to our friends at FreeOfficeFinder, your remote base can lead to increased growth and unlocking a stream of contacts through untapped networking.
+So, with the world of work evolving, we look at the benefits for SMEs of renting business clusters.
+According to FreeOfficeFinder, remote bases can lead to increased growth and unlocking a stream of contacts through untapped networking.

-We spoke to Harry Arnold to understand more about business clusters and how they can help build brand reputation.
-We'll cover:
+We spoke to Harry Arnold from FreeOfficeFinder to understand more about business clusters and how they can help build brand reputation.

 Business clusters aren’t new.
 In fact, they've proved fundamental to local and small business success for centuries.
 Consider market towns with dedicated areas for fresh fruit and vegetable stalls, for example.
 By grouping produce and service type under the same marquee, you can begin to build on the environment and customer base around you, all the while learning from peers and recommending other local stores and services.

-By clustering similar supply and demands together in one space, you maximise opportunities to offer and upsell other produce, while networking at the same time.
+By clustering similar supply and demands together in one space, you maximise opportunities to offer and upsell other products, while networking at the same time.

 Business clusters are dotted around the UK too.
 Take, for example, East London’s Silicon Roundabout, which to date, attracts – and clusters - over 200 tech entrepreneurs and freelance developers.
 That’s where the coding magic happens.